-You as the pilot must assess yourself to check if you suffer from any illness, use medication or are even sill under influence due to a party the night before and haven't had enough sleep to be fully rested and capable of flying.
+You as the pilot must assess yourself to check if you suffer from any illness, are using any medication or are even still under influence due to a party the night before and haven't had enough sleep to be fully rested and capable of flying.
 This is serious stuff as you are the only one able to fly and land safely.

 How are we doing?

 As is the case during preflight of an aircraft, where you check certain items involved with its airworthiness, with humans is almost the same and the I'm safe checklist is especially developed for this purpose.
 Which you can see below:

 |Illness?||Do I have any symptoms that would affect your ability to fly today?
 Did you eat adequately?
 Feeling feverish or having a cold?
 These symptoms affect your decision ability.|

 |Medication?||Are you using any kind of prescription or drugs?
 Using any medication is usually a no-go item for a pilot.|